NYU-DiffusionMRI/SMI/README.md

 <br>

 ## Example usage[^note]
+We provide three example datasets [here](https://drive.google.com/drive/folders/1TQzZGM7PdTf1kplwfWLIIRn8q0kE3Nix?usp=sharing) that were preprocessed with [DESIGNER](https://github.com/NYU-DiffusionMRI/DESIGNER).
+These contain
+- Multiple b-values
+- Multiple b-values and tensor shapes
-We provide an example dataset [here](https://drive.google.com/drive/folders/1TQzZGM7PdTf1kplwfWLIIRn8q0kE3Nix?usp=sharing) that was preprocessed with [DESIGNER](https://github.com/NYU-DiffusionMRI/DESIGNER).
-This contains multiple b-values, tensor shapes, and echo times.
-See the example file 'example.m' with the SMI fit of a subset of the data with only 1 TE, and with the full dataset.
+- Multiple b-values, tensor shapes, and echo times.
+See the example file 'example.m' with the SMI fit.
 Note that data is provided in nifti format, we used [this nifti toolbox](https://www.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image) but feel free to use any and modify the lines where the data is loaded.

 ```
 % =====================================================================